 This study showed that those with higher levels of PFOA in their blood have higher rates of thyroid disease.
 The study also implied that women (who are more susceptible to thyroid problems) are at double the risk!

 Personally I dislike Teflon and I'm not afraid of cooking with fat.
-Fats are crucial for healthy hormone function, just be aware of those nasty industrial seed oils and fat from unhealthy animals.
+Fats are crucial for healthy hormone function but that does not mean you need to use tons of them and cook them at high heat.
+And, please just stay away from those nasty industrial seed oils.

 SOURCE: Full CA, Parkins FM.
 (1975).
 Effect of cooking vessel composition on fluoride.
 Journal of Dental Research 54: 192.